denisenadal/portfolio-go/notes.md

 </pre>

 TODO
-review wieght on all
-get weight to work!!

 - make process-gallery a generic repeatable section
 - have background bg handled by nth selector css
 - test handing in classes for img width